 Status: In its November 7, 2008 Order , FERC accepted the ISO’s unopposed proposal to postpone the adjustment of Congestion Revenue Rights eligibility due to load migration until after the 2009 allocation process which was completed in December 2008.
 The remainder of the work to be done on this initiative deals with implementation.
 The market design elements of load migration have been completed.
 Please note that section 8.11 “Revise Load Migration Process” will consider further refinements to the current process.

-Generation Resources for Meeting Resource Adequacy Requirements (I)
+Generation Resources for Meeting Resource Adequacy Requirements

 SCE suggested that a MRTU issue should be the assurance that power from RA units can be dedicated to serve California load during critical periods: “SCE continues to believe this is a crucial issue and deserves immediate attention at the ISO.
 Again, at least for the manual work-around, this is a Release 1 issue.”
 (See SCE Comments on Market Initiatives, July 28, 2006, at: